What is conservation?

 How can I find a conservator?

-Please visit our Find a Conservator tool to locate a conservator in your area.
+Please visit our free, online Find a Conservator tool to locate a conservator in your area.

 No, there are no trained conservators on staff at the institute.
 The staff is primarily made up of association/arts non-profit professionals.
 Your questions are best answered by a trained conservator, which you can find by using our Find a Conservator tool.